learningequality/velox/README.md

 ## Installing Velox
 The project is being actively developed, which means that you may run into potential issues and that you will most probably have to set up a few things before being able to successfully run Velox in your environment.

-Due to the current lack of support for PostgreSQL within the Kolibri, it is currently possible to run Velox only using the Kolibri development environment if you wish to run tests using PostgreSQL database as well.

 ### Requirements
 #### Kolibri
 You can follow the [online developer documentation](http://kolibri-dev.readthedocs.io/en/develop/) to set up the development environment.